bernie-skipole/indi/docs/source/usage/functions.rst

 .. autofunction:: indiredis.indiwsgi.make_wsgi_app

-This particular client application is general purpose, and learns all instrument properties from the redis store.
+This particular client application is general purpose, learning all instrument properties from the redis store.

 If this wsgi application is not used, the skipole package is not required by indiredis, and does not